openstack/ironic-specs/specs/approved/physical-network-awareness.rst

 Physical Networks in Ironic
 ---------------------------

-An ironic port or portgroup is connected to a physical network.
-If a neutron port is mapped to that port or portgroup and is attached to a neutron network or network segment on a different physical network, there will be no connectivity between the bare metal node's NIC and other neutron ports on the network.
+An ironic port is connected to a physical network.
+As portgroups are a layer-2 construct, all ports in a portgroup should be in the same physical network.
+If a neutron port is mapped to a port or portgroup and is attached to a neutron network or network segment on a different physical network, there will be no connectivity between the bare metal node's NIC and other neutron ports on the network.
 This is perhaps most obvious when it results in a failure to acquire a DHCP lease for the interface.

 The mapping between logical ports in neutron and physical ports and portgroups in ironic has always been somewhat unpredictable [2]_.
-The ironic-neutron integration work added support for local link information for ports and portgroups [3]_.
+The ironic-neutron integration work added support for local link information for ports [3]_.
 In the interface attach/detach API work [4]_ ironic moved the responsibility for attaching virtual interfaces from nova to ironic.
 In both of these features physical network-awareness was seen as out of scope.

 Currently when a virtual interface is attached to a node, the procedure used to map it to an ironic port or portgroup is roughly as follows: